bradleymarch/beerboss/README.md

 ![Flows](/client/src/beerbossSketch.JPG)

 This is a full-stack application as part of a capstone project with Thinkful's web development bootcamp.
-In this project I used HTML, CSS, CSS animations, Javascript, JSX, React, Node, Mongoose, Express, Mocha, and Chai.
+In this project I used HTML, CSS, CSS animations, Javascript, JSX, React, Redux, Node, Mongoose, Express, Mocha, and Chai.

 Next steps...